- Green ICT and Sustainable ICT

-Dr. Trevor J. Hall is a Professor and the Director of the Photonic Technology Laboratory at the University of Ottawa, a Canada Research Chair in Photonic Network Technology and a Professor Emeritus of Optoelectronics, University of London, U.K.
+Dr. Trevor J. Hall is a Professor at the University of Ottawa, a Canada Research Chair in Photonic Network Technology and a Professor Emeritus of Optoelectronics, University of London, U.K.

 My research program keeps evolving with emerging needs, both societal and technological.
 Its over-arching societal goals are:

 - to promote equality of opportunity for ICT through lower-cost broadband network access;